Missing freeholders – the very real problems

 Often there is no need for an actual hearing when the Tribunal is dealing with an absentee freeholder.
 Often the Tribunal simply asks the leaseholder to supply required paperwork by a certain date.
 The documents they ask for will include:

 · The valuation prepared by the leaseholder.
-You’re going to need to get an accurate valuation from a specialist lease extension surveyor of the reasonable amount to be expected for a lease extension (or in the case of freehold purchase for the enfranchisement premium)
+You’re going to need to get an accurate valuation from a specialist lease extension surveyor of the reasonable amount to be expected for a lease extension (or in the case of freehold purchase for the enfranchisement premium).
+We can introduce you to a reliable experienced surveyor specialising in this area from our own informal panel of trusted valuers

 · Copies of the lease